sublimino/nodepdx.github.com/proposals/diamond-curing-js-fatigue-with-super-static-rendering_marty-nelson.md

 Lastly, given a technology that renders this fast, I will:
 * posit the end of forced isomorphic js, immutability, and service-workers
 * question efforts like Google's AMP, and
-* speculate about the death of dom-diffing architectures.
+* speculate about the death of virtual dom-diffing architectures.

 ---------------